Hypericum antiquum: Distribution

-Taxonomy
+Taxonomy and etymology

+One possible origin of the genus name Hypericum is that it is derived from the Greek words hyper (above) and eikon (picture), in reference to the tradition of hanging the plant over religious icons in the home.
+The specific epithet antiquum derives from the Latin word antiquus which means "archaic" or "old".

-Hypericum antiquum was first described in 2005 in The Russian journal Iskopaemye Tsvetkovye Rastenija Rossii I Sopredel'nykh Gosudarstv (Fossil Flowering Plants of Russia and Adjacent States).
+Hypericum antiquum was first described in 2005 in volume 4 of the Russian series Iskopaemye Tsvetkovye Rastenija Rossii I Sopredel'nykh Gosudarstv (Fossil Flowering Plants of Russia and Adjacent States) by G.A.
+Balueva and V.P.
+Nikitin.
 While seeds of the species showed characteristics present in sections Elodea, Trigynobrathys, Brathys, and Drosocarpium, sufficient similarities have not been found to place it in one of the sections.
-Specifically, the sclariform seed testa are common among all of these sections, leading researchers to place Hypericum antiquum in the crown node of Hypericum, or in other words, as its common ancestor from which all modern species are descended.
+Specifically, the sclariform seed testa are common among all of these sections, leading researchers to place Hypericum antiquum in the "crown node" of Hypericum, or in other words, as its common ancestor from which all modern species of the genus are descended.